ksucpea/bettercanvas/README.md

 <h1>Better Canvas</h1>

-Contact ksucpea@gmail.com for suggestions or reporting issues
+Contact me at ksucpea@gmail.com or you can open an issue here

 <h2>Manual Installation</h2>